captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 and I realized,
 ---
-we hadn't talked in a bit
+we hadn’t talked in a bit
 ---
 like a little bit
 ---